SamFleming/Symfony2-SimpleDeployScripts/README.md

 subject, I decided to put this together in the hopes that it will make this easier for others following in my footsteps.

+_I'm still learning both Symfony2 and how best to deploy, so please let me know if you find a mistake or a missing step or two_ :-)

 __Tip__:
-If you're doing your development work in Windows and want to build Symfony2 based projects, do yourself a favour and install VirtualBox (or similar) and put your project on a Linux of your choice.
+If you're doing your development work in Windows and want to build Symfony2 based projects, do yourself a huge favour and install VirtualBox (or similar) and put your project on a Linux of your choice.
 It makes everything smoother (well, once you've learned how to build a LAMP server!)

 ### Capifony
 I found Capifony to be interesting, but rather opaque (not a lot of docs and still not quite sure how to use it even after I got it all working).
-I don't know Ruby and the thought of having to dig through yet-another-language to be able to follow along didn't appeal greatly.
+I don't know Ruby and the thought of having to dig through yet-another-language to be able to follow along didn't appeal greatly (and I found Ruby a royal pain to install properly!).

 + http://capifony.org/
 + https://github.com/everzet/capifony